tmux-plugins/tmux-copycat/README.md

 hacks to go beyond the APIs Tmux provides.
 Because of this, it might have some "rough edges" and there's nothing that can be done.

-Some of the examples are: non-perfect file and url matching and selection.
+Examples: non-perfect file and url matching and selection.
 That said, usage should be fine in +90% cases.

 ### Installation with [Tmux Plugin Manager](https://github.com/bruno-/tpm) (recommended)